Do Rolex Tick? Here’s the Answer!

 But to clarify, this means that mechanical watches do actually tick, but just not in the same distinct way.

-When you say ”a Rolex doesn’t tick”, and are referring a tick as one tick per second, it means that you refer to Rolex quartz watches, and to make things complicated, Rolex has actually manufactured quartz watches during the quartz era, but they don’t anymore.
+When you say ”a Rolex doesn’t tick”, and are referring to a tick as one tick per second, it means that you refer to Rolex quartz watches, and to make things complicated, Rolex has actually manufactured quartz watches during the quartz era, but they don’t anymore.
 This means that you’ll find no modern Rolex watch that ticks like a quartz watch, and if you do, it is fake.

 During the quartz era, Rolex released a line called ”Oyster quartz”, which was a model line consisting of battery-powered watches.
 Rolex manufactured its last quartz watch in 2001, which is the last year Rolex ever submitted a quartz timepiece to COSC for certification.
 As such, while Rolex doesn’t manufacture quartz watches anymore, they have done so, and therefore, Rolex watches that tick especially ”high” and noteworthy exist.
 And what most people think of when they say ”tick” is one tick per second.
 And when we are talking one tick per second, only quartz watches do that.